 Harrah’s is owned and operated by Caesars, which is partnered with 888 in New Jersey and in Nevada.
 It also operates WSOP NJ and WSOP NV for online poker.
 There’s every reason to believe these partnerships will carry over in PA.

 Caesars also has an interactive partnership with Scientific Games.

-In February, DraftKings Sportsbook announced a market-access deal with Caesars, paving its path into the PA online sports betting.
+In February, DraftKings Sportsbook announced a market-access deal with Caesars, though it does not yet have a path into PA online sports betting.
 Operators may only deploy one online sports betting skin apiece.